 These BI tools can transform any of your raw data into meaningful and useful information that will help you identify, develop and create new biz opportunities.
 Use your BI “responsibly” to explore these opportunities and to further implement competitive market strategies that will make VCs start looking where to sign.

 The concept is old but the underline technologies and speeds have transformed BI tools to necessity.
 While common functions of Business Intelligence tools include reporting, data/process mining, etc. is the triplet of descriptive, predictive and prescriptive analytics that is of outmost importance.

 Simply put, descriptive analytics assist you in answering questions related to what happened and why did it happen.
 They mine historical data to look for the reasons behind past success or failure.
 It is a kind of post-mortem analysis commonly employed in sales, marketing, operations and finance.
 The next phase employed in BI tools is predictive analytics.
 Predictive analytics try to answer what will happen.
 They achieve this by combining historical with external “market” data all filtered by rules and fed to algorithms to determine the probable future outcome.
 Last but not least, prescriptive analytics are employed for suggesting actions to benefit from the predictions and showing the implications of each decision option.
 So in essence prescriptive analytics not only anticipate what and when it’ll happen, but also why it will happen making them essential decision making tools.

 Got the picture?
 You’re not alone!
-You have your youth, your passion, your friends, a plethora of SaaS BI tools (a.k.a your best friends) and finally us the old guys right next to you for all your bitter and sweat moments ahead.
+You have your youth, your passion, your friends, a plethora of software tools (a.k.a your best friends) and finally us the old guys right next to you for all your bitter and sweat moments ahead.